rizac/web-KPI-memo/README.md

 ### Download GeoIP Database

+A GeoIP database is a database mapping IPs to a Geo location, allowing to know the provenance of the IPs accessing your web service.
+To get a GeoIP database:

 - Download the IP to Country database *in MMDB format* from here: https://db-ip.com/db/download/ip-to-country-lite (one copy also in this repo, but is is not updated regularly).